aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 #############

-New features, bug fixes, and improvements are regularly made to the SageMaker distributed model parallelism library.
+New features, bug fixes, and improvements are regularly made to the SageMaker model parallelism library.

 SageMaker Distributed Model Parallel 1.15.0 Release Notes
 =========================================================

 *Date: Apr.
-25. 2023*
+27. 2023*

 **Currency Updates**

 * Added support for PyTorch v2.0.0.
-  However, the library does not support ``torch.compile`` at this release.
+  Note that the library does not support ``torch.compile`` in this release.

 **New Features**